OpenVisualCloud/Media-Communications-Mesh/docs/dp-sdk-api-ref.md

 ## mcm_destroy_connection
 ### Description
-Destroys an MCM DP connection.
+Destroys an Media Communications Mesh DP connection.

 ### Parameters
 - `pctx`: The context handler of the connection to be destroyed.